 LILA FEINBERG is a New York playwright putting her MFA to good use in Los Angeles.

-Currently, she is adapting THREE WISHES, by Big Little Lies author Liane Moriarty, as a drama series for NETFLIX.
+It was recently announced that she is adapting THREE WISHES, by Big Little Lies author Liane Moriarty, as a drama series for NETFLIX.
 She is also adapting THE COUPLE NEXT DOOR, based on a New York Times best-selling thriller, for Paramount TV, produced by Sugar23 and Anonymous Content.
-Her pilot PULSE, a autobiographical thriller based on her play VERTEBRAE, is at Legendary Television, produced by Bruna Papandrea's Madeup Stories.
-Last year, her pilot 12 PARTIES, an original anthology series, was acquired by TWC; and she wrote the pilot 99 DAYS, based a New York Times best-selling YA novel, for MTV and Alloy Entertainment.
-Lila also worked on last season of Darren Star's comedy YOUNGER, and wrote the episode "Ladies Who Lust," featuring the feminist icon Erica Jong.
+Her original pilot PULSE, a medical thriller based on her autobiographical play VERTEBRAE, was recently acquired by Endeavor Content, produced by Bruna Papandrea's Madeup Stories.
+And her pilot 12 PARTIES, an original anthology series, is in development and soon to be announced.
+She also wrote the pilot 99 DAYS, based a New York Times best-selling YA novel, for MTV and Alloy Entertainment.
+Lila previously worked on Darren Star's comedy YOUNGER, and wrote the episode "Ladies Who Lust," featuring the feminist icon Erica Jong.

-Her new play, FIRE SEASON, a modern retelling of "Measure for Measure," is about her recent experience in Hollywood.
+Her new play, FIRE SEASON, a modern retelling of "Measure for Measure," is inspired by her recent experience in Hollywood.